mttschltz/life/README.md

 ## Codebase quality

 - [ ] **Re-enable `tsconfig.json->isolatedModules`.** Requires graphql types to not be exported globally, which `gatsby-plugin-typegen` does.
+- [ ] Move `lib/util/test.ts` to somewhere more relevant to unit testing utilities

 ## Developer experience